jtexnl/Tindel_Data_Science_Challenge/README.md

 ### Starting the Program

 Once you have cloned the repo, downloaded the data, and moved it to the folder where the code is, type ```docker-build compose``` to begin the setup process.
-This will take some time.
+This will take some time, as the composition will involve migrating a very large file to MongoDB and the installation of some large libraries from SpaCy.

 Once the docker file has built, type ```docker-compose build``` and another set of dowloads will start.
-Once they are complete, type ```docker-compose up``` and follow the link that is displayed in stdout to your localhost instance where the notebook should be visible.
+The CLI should eventually open the program and you will see the instruction prompts.
+If this fails, try following the non-Docker instructions to install/download.

 ## Without Docker